unstoppabledomains/docs/src/managing-domains/managing-domain-records.md

 }
 ```

 This smart contract will read from the same set of records every time, allowing for efficient updating of multiple domains at once.
-See more in [Deploying Custom Resolvers](deploying-custom-resolver.md).
+See more in [Deploying custom resolvers](deploying-custom-resolver.md).

 ### Presets